yuri/ngcourse/handout/11-ui-router.md

   bower install --save angular-ui-router
 ```

-Then add `client/bower_components/angular-ui-router/release/angular-ui-router.js` to your `index.html`.
+Then add `client/bower_components/angular-ui-router/release/angular-ui-router.js` to your `index.html` if it's not there already.

 You'll also need to update your `client/app/app.js` to inject the new module into your main module: